Quantum Speedups in Regret Analysis of Infinite Horizon Average-Reward Markov Decision Processes: Related Work and Preliminaries

-\textbf{Infinite Horizon Reinforcement Learning:} Regret analysis of infinite horizon RL in the classical setting has been widely studied with average reward objective.
-A prominent principle that underpins algorithms tailored for this scenario is the concept of ``optimism in the face of uncertainty" (OFU).
+\textbf{Infinite Horizon Reinforcement Learning:} Regret analysis of infinite horizon RL in the classical setting has been widely studied with average reward objective in both model-based settings and model-free settings \cite{wei2020model, bai2024regret, hong2025reinforcement, ganesh2025order, ganesh2025sharper}.
+In model-based methods, a prominent principle that underpins algorithms tailored for this scenario is the concept of ``optimism in the face of uncertainty" (OFU).
 In this approach, the RL agent nurtures optimistic estimations of value functions and, during online iterations, selects policies aligned with the highest value estimates \cite{fruit2018efficient,auer2008near,agarwal2021concave}.
 Additionally, it's noteworthy to acknowledge that several methodologies are rooted in the realm of posterior sampling, where the RL agent samples an MDP from a Bayesian Distribution and subsequently enacts the optimal policy \cite{osband2013more,agrawal2017optimistic,agarwal2022multi,agarwal2023reinforcement}.
-In our study, we embrace the OFU-based algorithmic framework introduced in \cite{agarwal2021concave}, and we extend its scope to an augmented landscape where the RL agent gains access to supplementary quantum information.
+In our study, we follow the model-based approach and embrace the OFU-based algorithmic framework introduced in \cite{agarwal2021concave}, and we extend its scope to an augmented landscape where the RL agent gains access to supplementary quantum information.
 Furthermore, we render a mathematical characterization of regret, revealing a $\Tilde{\mathcal{O}}(1)$ bound, which in turn underscores the merits of astutely processing the quantum signals within our framework.

 \textbf{Quantum Mean Estimation:} The realm of mean estimation revolves around the identification of the average value of samples stemming from an unspecified distribution.
 Of paramount importance is the revelation that quantum mean estimators yield a quadratic enhancement when juxtaposed against their classical counterparts \cite{montanaro2015quantum,hamoudi2021quantum}.
 The key reason for this improvement is based on the quantum amplitude amplification, which allows for suppressing certain quantum states w.r.t. the states that are desired to be extracted \cite{brassard2002quantum}.
 In Appendix B, we present a discussion around Quantum Amplitude Estimation and its applications in QML.